smastrom/cypress-wait-frames/README.md

 })
 ```

-:bulb: Do not use _camelCase_ for CSS properties.
-Use _kebab-case_ instead. `getComputedStyle` is used internally to get the values so feel free to query any CSS property even if not direcly added via classes or styles.
+:bulb: Use _kebab-case_ for CSS properties. `getComputedStyle` is used internally to get the values so feel free to query any CSS property even if not direcly added via classes or styles.

 :bulb: If using TypeScript, it will warn you if you type a wrong property name (e.g. _scrollY_ on an HTMLElement, _background-color_ on Window or _flexWrap_ instead of _flex-wrap_).